stas-sultanov/docs/cv.md

 | Customer                     | RU based startup that operates in Finance Industry
 | Description                  | A system that provides a Proof-of-Asset protocol (PoA) that is a standard that enables new generation of assets and contracts called Decentralized capital markets.
 Internet of Assets (IoA) on the principles of Bank-as-a-Service (BaaS), powered by Internet of Things (IoT) and Artificial Intelligence (AI) technologies.
 PoA protocol is open for 3rd party fintech providers, AI and IOT labs, traditional financial institutions and asset owners.
 | Role                         | Cloud Solutions Architect & DevOps Engineer
-| Activities                   | Define enterprise cloud strategies.<br>Design and implement cloud infrastructure.<br>Implement DevOps practices.
+| Activities                   | Define enterprise cloud strategies<br>Design and implement cloud infrastructure<br>Implement DevOps practices
 | Systems                      | Microsoft Azure, Visual Studio Team Services, GitHub
 | Cloud Services               | Blockchain as a Service, Device Hive, SQL Database, App Insights, Web App for Containers, Docker